meinerst/JupyterWorkflow/README.md

 # indexing financial time series (pandas)

 This example uses data pulled from yahoo finance.
+If you have a dataframe from elsewhere, go to part 2 Part 1 (Pulling data)
 For this, make sure the yfinance package is installed.
-This code will also work with dataframes obtained from elsewhere.
 ```python
 #pip install yfinance